| Instructor | Benjamin Noble · b2noble@ucsd.edu |

 You are expected to attend every class session synchronously and have your camera on for the full session.

-Because life happens, you will be allowed one excused class absence with no questions asked; the lab from that day will be dropped from your final grade.
-You do not need to email me to use this policy.
-It will be applied automatically when I calculate final grades.
+Because life happens, you will be allowed one excused absence with no questions asked.
+Missing one class will not impact your attendance grade, and the in-class lab from that day will be dropped from your final grade.
+You do not need to email me to take advantage of this policy.

-Beyond your one free absence, you must contact me in advance to miss additional classes without penalty, and waiving the penalty is at my discretion.
+Beyond your one free absence, you must contact me in advance if you need to miss additional classes.
+I may choose to grant you an additional excused absence, but that is at my discretion.
 If I grant an excuse, the lab from that day may be dropped or made up, depending on the situation.

 Lab Assignments (25%)

 All class sessions include group lab activities, which allow you to practice what we have learned in a low-stakes, group setting.
-Lab groups will be assigned during the first week of class and will serve as your final project groups as well (described below).
+Lab groups will be assigned during the first week of class.

-You will complete three problem sets over the course of the quarter, each covering material from the lectures and in-class labs.
-These problem sets will include a mix of conceptual and coding questions.
+You will complete three homeworks over the course of the session, each covering material from the lectures and in-class labs.
+These include a series of multiple choice questions and will be completed and submitted on Canvas.

-You must work on problem sets on your own.
+You must work on homework on your own.
 You may use our textbooks, notes, the internet, even AI.
-But you may not consult with other students, tutors, etc. You may discuss your problem sets with me during office hours.
+But you may not consult with other students, tutors, etc. You can also discuss your homework with me during office hours.

 Course Policies